-As shown in Figure A-10, the average age of Milpitas' residents is higher than the County average.
+As shown in Figure A-10 in Table A-3, the average age of Milpitas' residents is higher than the County average.
 The higher proportion of elderly residents in the City indicates an increased need for programs and support for the elderly population.
 This age group typically presents a need for more medical and financial support, in addition to assistance with house repairs and maintenance for those seniors on a fixed income.